jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

   (b) state the functions of the 3 racing codes in relation to racing clubs, racing venues, and participants; and (c) set out accountability requirements that apply to the racing codes; and (d) support the transfer of surplus venues of racing clubs to the racing codes with which they are registered by agreement and enable the vesting of surplus venues in the codes by Order in Council if agreement cannot be reached; and
-  (e) provide for the dissolution of racing clubs that are no longer racing; and (f) require each racing code to have racing rules regulating the conduct of racing by the code and require racing clubs and participants registered with the codes to comply with those rules; and
+  (e) provide for racing clubs that are no longer racing to be removed from the register of incorporated societies or dissolved under the Charitable Trusts Act 1957; and
+  (f) require each racing code to have racing rules regulating the conduct of racing by the code and require racing clubs and participants registered with the codes to comply with those rules; and
   (g) establish the Racing Integrity Board to oversee the racing integrity system in respect of the conduct of racing; and (h) provide for the appointment of inspectors to inspect racecourses and premises of TAB NZ.